-- Negative comments about or to individuals which could be interpreted as bullying or intimidation.
+- Negative comments about or to individuals which could be interpreted as bullying or intimidation. - Making unfair or inaccurate criticism of your authority in a public arena may be regarded as bringing your authority into disrepute.

 6. The Role of the Council and its Elected Members